eddymoulton/ha-config-history/ha-config-history/README.md

 Tracks a single configuration for a file (eg. configuration.yaml)

-The path should be directly to a YAML file.
+The path should be directly to a file.

 ##### Directory